Dr Jörg Wiegratz

 Research interests

 More specifically, I am interested in studying processes related to the emergence and consolidation of neoliberal market societies.
-Here, I focus for example on the moral climate and respective changes in neoliberal economy and society, and the related politics of moral order in capitalism.
+Here, I focus for example on the moral climate and respective changes in economy and society, and the related politics of moral order in capitalism.
 I study how aspects of political economy and moral economy are intertwined and interact and thus constitute political moral economies.
 In the past I have investigated the changing moral economies of earning a living in Uganda for example.

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 Qualifications